agaaz26/NYC-311-Calls/README.md

-A dataset containing over 33 million NYC 311 calls was analyzed, with entries spanning from April 6, 2011, to the same date.
-The dataset was preprocessed, including setting 'Created Date' as the index, converting suitable columns to 'category' and numeric types to optimize memory usage, which, however, did not show a reduction post-optimization (both before and after optimization, the memory usage was 10,517,987,169 bytes).
+A dataset containing over 33 million NYC 311 calls was analyzed, with entries from April 6, 2011.
+The dataset was preprocessed, including setting 'Created Date' as the index, converting suitable columns to 'category' and numeric types to optimize memory usage.

 Key insights derived include: